TheBoxyBear/charttools/README.md

 ```

 ## Lyrics
-Lyrics of a song are defined by a collection of phrase.
+Lyrics of a song are defined by a collection of phrases.
 A phrase represents a single line displayed on-screen.
 It contains syllables, each one representing a section of the text which changes color by the karaoke system.
 Phrases can either be read from a file:
 ```c#
 using ChartTools.Lyrics;